Assessing Chronic Pain

 "It helps them as far as remembering that, for example, getting in the car was a nine, whereas now, it is a six or five," he says.
 "So they start to see they're improving, not based on a pain rating, but their functional rating of those activities."

-Changing the patient's focus is something Phil Page, PT, ATC, MS, CSCS, believes is critical for successful treatment of pain.
+Changing the patient's focus is something Phil Page, PT, ATC, MS, CSCS, believes is critical for successful assessing of chronic pain and the treatment of pain.

 "[Treating patients with chronic pain] requires a little different approach than a patient in the acute or subacute phase of rehabilitation; in particular, it requires a more 'global' rather than 'local' viewpoint," he says, adding that clinicians traditionally view chronic pain by the 'body part' as any other condition, focusing evaluation and treatment only on the painful area of the body.
 "However, chronic pain involves the entire body both through the central nervous system and the myofascial system.
 As we learn more about the interconnectivity of the body, clinicians are starting to better identify dysfunction."

 He gives the example of chronic anterior knee pain, which is often caused by muscle imbalances of the hip.
 "If clinicians only treat the pain at the knee and not the imbalance at the hip, the patient will continue to have problems.
 Therefore, it's important to include assessment of areas proximal and distal to the pain to look for dysfunction," Page says. "[But], probably the most important part of the assessment is to be aware of the psychological issues involved with chronic pain. … I think it's important to see if patients are coping with their pain well or not, so I sometimes recommend [that they talk] to a psychologist or social worker with experience in chronic pain."